 Torticollis can also develop later in infancy and childhood and even in adults.
 This type of torticollis is referred to as "acquired" torticollis and may be associated with a variety of conditions that require specialized treatment.
 Acquired torticollis is not discussed in this article.

-Having tighter space in the uterus is more common for first-born children, who are more likely to have torticollis, as well as hip dysplasia.
+Having tighter space in the uterus is more common for first-born children, who, as a result, are more likely to have torticollis, as well as hip dysplasia.

-There is no known prevention of congenital muscular torticollis.
+There is no known way to prevent congenital muscular torticollis.

-- Limited range of motion in the neck makes it difficult for the baby to turn the head side to the side, and up and down.
+- Limited range of motion in the neck makes it difficult for the baby to turn their head side to side and move it up and down.

 - During the baby's first few weeks, a soft lump may be felt in the affected neck muscle.
 This lump is not painful and gradually goes away before the baby reaches 6 months of age.